ZeroDayArcade/HTML5_Platformer/README.md

-# HTML5 Platformer from Scratch
+# Building an HTML5 Platformer from Scratch

 This is a simple example of building a side-scrolling platform game in HTML5 from scratch.
 No engine, frameworks or third-party libraries are used, just vanilla javascript.